 Importing from Vietnam is a lucrative opportunity for stateside businesses.
 However, to make the most of that opportunity, you’ll need a deep understanding of the relevant costs.

-Duties are usually charged as a percentage of a shipment’s total value.
-That percentage changes based on a number of factors, but the two most important factors are the previously mentioned HTS code and country of origin.
+Aside from that, just be aware of that duties are usually charged as a percentage of a shipment’s total value.
+That percentage changes based on a number of factors, but the two most significant factors are the previously mentioned HTS code and country of origin.

 To provide an example, we can calculate duties on a common export from Vietnam: footwear.

-With this information, you can consult a customs expert or use an HTS code look up tool to find the code for these shoes, which is 6402.91.90.05.
-Since there’s no FTA with Vietnam, the shoes are subject to a flat 20% duty rate.
+You’ve consulted a customs expert or used an HTS code look up tool to find the tariff classification for these shoes is 6402.91.90.05.
+Since there’s no FTA with Vietnam, the shoes are subject to a flat 20% duty rate plus the 10% reciprocal tariff.

 Assuming a quantity of 100 shoes valued at $20.00 per pair, the duty calculation would work as follows.